 The city of Louisville is well-known for a few different things: horse racing, baseball, and bourbon.
-But it’s a Kentucky destination worth adding to your travel bucket list because of the museums, sports scene, natural features, delicious cuisine, and quirky vibe as well.
+But it’s a top Kentucky destination worth adding to your travel bucket list because of the museums, sports scene, natural features, delicious cuisine, and quirky vibe as well.
 This city of neighborhoods is easily accessible and affordable too!
-Here are our nine favorite things to do in Louisville to help you plan your trip.
+Here are our favorite things to do in Louisville to help you plan your trip.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Louisville Mega Cavern

 The Louisville Mega Cavern is much more than just a cave that you can walk through.
 This unique attraction has an underground zip-lining course, a ropes course, bike park, tram tour, and other adventure experiences.
 The history of the cavern started out as a massive limestone quarry that was created by mid-20th-century miners.
 Today, it is actually the largest building in the state of Kentucky – and it exists underground!
 Mega Zips, a two-hour adventure, is highly recommended, as well as the Mega Tram tour to learn about history and geology, and Mega Bikes, which spans over 320,000 square feet of underground biking space with over 45 trails below the ground.

 The epicenter of professional horse racing is Louisville’s Churchill Downs, home to the Kentucky Derby and the tempting Mint Julep we all know and love.
 The Kentucky Derby is considered to be the longest-running sporting event in America.
 This is a nostalgic destination that makes many people think of big floppy hats and attendees dressed up in their Sunday best.
 But this is also an active racing course that you can tour and cheer on your favorite horse and jockey.